5-ean/The-Cook-Book/README.md

 > * Users of all platforms (mobile first design)

 **User Stories:**
-> 1. "As a user I want to be able to view many different recipes with ease"
+> 1. "As a new user I want to be able to view many different recipes with ease"
 >
-> 2. "As a user I want to add recipes onto the site myself, with the ablitly to edit or delete them if I choose"
+> 2. "As a registered user I want to add recipes onto the site myself, with the ablitly to edit or delete them if I choose"
 >
 > 3. "As a mobile user I want to have a moblie friendly experience; to cook whilee viewing recipes on my phone"
 >